TeaQuoffee/BookingSystem.travel/README.md

 - **Composition**: BookingSystem has a collection of Flight and Ticket objects.

 # Thought documentation for ChatGPT
 Used ChatGPT to create an outline of the listed project requirements.
-Identified entities and their tasks alongside how our flight application can meet the collections usage and OOP principles requirements.git
+Identified entities and their tasks alongside how our flight application can meet the collections usage and OOP principles.
+Used ChatGPT as a guideline to help us implement OOP concepts such as inheritance.
+ChatGPT was used to clean up any errors we had in our code.